Abuthahirvgd/ROLEX/README.md

 - **HTML5**: Structuring the content and layout of the website.
 - **CSS3**: Styling the pages with modern design principles.
 - **Bootstrap**: For a responsive and mobile-friendly layout.
-- **JavaScript**: Adding interactive elements to enhance the user experience.
+- **JavaScript**: Adding interactive elements to enhance the user's experience.